LukeMotti/GITHUB_GETTING_STARTED/README.md

 GitHub Desktop to manage your project work.
 It may look overwhelming at start but just remember the *basic work flow* with Git/GitHub:
 + `git clone` \<project_url\>
-  + Clone the repository once for the first time to yourself as a local repository
+  + Clone the GitHub repository once for the first time to yourself as a local repository
 + `git pull`
   + Update the local repository from the GitHub repository
 + `git add` \<files\>